 Achieving price stability is the primary objective of monetary policy.
-The primacy of this objective is clearly stated in the Central Bank of Yemen (CBY) Law No. 14 of 2000 that's why tremendous efforts are being deployed by the central bank in concert with the relevant government entities and the assistance of the international community to face the persistent adverse macroeconomic conditions.
+The primacy of this objective is clearly stated in CBY Law No. (14) of 2000.
+This has resulted in tremendous efforts being deployed by the CBY, in concert with the relevant government entities and the assistance of the international community, to face the persistent adverse macroeconomic conditions.
 In this regard, the CBY is proactively steering monetary policy in a manner designed to maintain macro-financial stability, while providing adequate financing to ensure that critical public financing needs are met.